actualmira/ZeroTrust-SIEM-SOAR-CSPM/README.md

 - Creates audit trail for compliance and incident response

 **Where it falls short of enterprise production:**
-- Wazuh Manager should be in private subnet or behind VPN
+- Wazuh Manager should be in private subnet or behind VPNS
+- Web Server should be in private subnet behind a load balancer
-- Should use AWS PrivateLink to eliminate public internet traffic for AWS API calls
+- Should use AWS PrivateLink to eliminate public internet traffic for AWS API calls and NAT Gateways for updates
 - IAM policies could be more granular
 - Missing DDoS protection (AWS Shield Advanced)
 - Single points of failure (no high availability)